María Félix: Death and legacy

-María Félix died in her sleep on 8 April 2002, her 88th birthday in Mexico City.
-She was buried in her family's mausoleum alongside her son Enrique and parents at the Panteón Francés located in Mexico City.
-In 2018, Google celebrated Felix's 104th birthday with a Google Doodle.
+In 2018, Google celebrated Félix's 104th birthday with a Google Doodle.
 A skeletal version of Felix appears briefly in the 2017 Pixar film Coco, as a guest at a party in the Land of the Dead, with luchador El Santo as her date.

-On 21 July 2022, the TelevisaUnivision produced biopic María Félix: La Doña, starring Sandra Echeverría, was released on streaming service Vix.
+In July 2022, the TelevisaUnivision produced biopic María Félix: La Doña, starring Sandra Echeverría, was released on streaming service Vix.